Wang-Lin-boop/AutoMD/README.md

 ---
 We would like to express our special thanks to the following individuals and organizations, whose contributions have been invaluable to our research:
 *   Thilo Mast and Dmitry Lupyan for sharing their methods for using alternative force fields in Desmond, which provided us with a valuable foundation for our work;
-*   D E Shaw Research for their significant contributions to the development and maintenance of the Desmond software, which has allowed us to leverage this powerful platform for our research.
+*   D E Shaw Research and Schrödinger for their significant contributions to the development and maintenance of the Desmond software, which has allowed us to leverage this powerful platform for our research.